-To advertise in the Pacific Citizen, call (800) 966-6157 or e-mail: pc@pacificcitizen.org LEGAL

-LEGAL

-No part of this publication may be reproduced without the express permission of the Pacific Citizen.
+ADVERTISE To advertise in the Pacific Citizen, call (800) 966-6157 or e-mail: pc@pacificcitizen.org LEGAL No part of this publication may be reproduced without the express permission of the Pacific Citizen.
 Editorials, news and the opinions expressed by columnists other than the national JACL president or national director do not necessarily reflect JACL policy.
 Events and products advertised in the Pacific Citizen do not carry the implicit endorsement of the JACL or this publication.
-We reserve the right to edit articles. © 2012

-Periodicals paid at Los Angeles, Calif. and mailing office.
+We reserve the right to edit articles. © 2012 Periodicals paid at Los Angeles, Calif. and mailing office.

+PACIFIC COMMUNITY Feb.
+15-28, 2013

 ASIAN AMERICANS DENOUNCE ANTI-ISLAM BUS ADS

 By Pacific Citizen Staff

 he Asian American community joined protests over anti-Islam bus ads plastered on buses in San Francisco.

 A community forum was held Jan.
 31 at the Tenderloin Recreation Center in San Francisco to address the San Francisco Municipal Transportation Agency's bus advertisements, which call Muslim Americans and Arab Americans "savages."
 The ads first appeared in the city in late 2012.
 Community members say the ads put Muslim Americans at risk.
 The ad reads: "In any war between the civilized man and the savage, support the civilized man.
 Support Israel.
 Defeat jihad."
 The American Freedom Defense Initiative, which is headed by Pamela Geller, purchased the ads.
 In New York, transportation officials initially refused to run the pro-Israel ad, but lost against Gellar in court.

-To address concerns about the controversial ads that appear in the Bay Area, a community forum was held in collaboration with the recent public forum.
+To address concerns about the controversial ads that appear in the Bay Area, a community forum was held in collaboration with the San Francisco Human Rights Commission, the Asian Law Caucus, the Arab Resource and Organizing Center, the Council on American-Islamic Relations (CAIR) in the San Francisco Bay Area and the Arab Cultural and Community Center.
+Bus drivers, youth and American Islamic community leaders denounced the ads at the recent public forum.

 The conservative organization American Freedom Defense Initiative purchased anti-Islam ads in San Francisco after a legal win in New York.

-San Francisco Human Rights Commission, the Asian Law Caucus, the Arab Resource and Organizing Center, the Council on American-Islamic Relations (CAIR) in the San Francisco Bay Area and the Arab Cultural and Community Center.
-Bus drivers, youth and American Islamic community leaders denounced the ads at the Muslim American community.

-"We are excited that the #MyJihad campaign has come to San Francisco.
-It presents a much-needed opportunity to engage in dialogue around the true meaning of jihad and the rise of anti-Muslim rhetoric in recent years," said Zahra Billoo, executive director of CAIR-SFBA, in a press release.

-American, the correlations are easy to identify.
+"As a fourth generation Japanese American, the correlations are easy to identify.
 My own grandparents were imprisoned because of their race," said Brandon Hideo Unruhe, a San Francisco JACL chapter board member who attended the forum.
 "This 'Islamaphobia' rhetoric being used today is similar to what was used during World War II in attacking the Japanese American community.
 As a proud Japanese American, I stand up to these despicable ads and support the Muslim community who are continuing to be discriminated against."
+In response to the ads, Muslim and Arab American community leaders asked city officials to issue disclaimers, listen to people's experiences with the ads and have proceeds benefit an Arab and Muslim American discrimination study.
+Transportation agency officials placed disclaimers next to the ads, which stated that it "condemns statements that describe any group as 'savages."
+Officials with CAIR began an educational campaign in early January, purchasing 35 bus ads to educate the public about the Muslim American community.